devpow112/codify-images/README.md

 const images = {
   testGif: 'data:image/gif;base64,...',
   testPng: 'data:image/png;base64,...',
-  testSvg: 'data:image/svg+xml,...'
+  testSvg: 'data:image/svg+xml;base64,...'
 };
 ```

 #### Options

-* `forceBase64`: This will force all image types to output as `base64` encoded
+* `svgDisableBase64`: This will disable `base64` encoding of SVG images.
+It is
-  strings.
-This only really effects the output of SVG files as they are not
+  recommended to leave `base64` encoding of SVG images on as it increases
-  `base64` encoded by default.
-The default for this setting is `false.
+  compatibility with certain use cases.
+The default for this setting is `false`.
 * `ignoreUnsupportedTypes`: This will allow files of unsupported types to be
   simply skipped instead of throwing an `UnsupportedTypeError` error.
 The
   default for this setting is `true`.